 I’ve suffered immense pain, long stretches of hopelessness and depression, and have lived a life unlike that of many of my peers.
 I spent much of my childhood in hospital, with doctors as my playmates and hospitals as my playgrounds.
 I could not attend regular university and took correspondence classes in order to prepare myself for a future that always seemed one wrong move away from slipping from my grasp.
 But though this story might seem grim to a stranger, my friends and family will tell you that I am one of the happiest people they’ve ever met.
 My secret?
 The hope that lives inside me.

 I decided to write my book, Inside the Heart of Hope, because I had a message inside of me bursting to get out.
-It is a story of strong will, perseverance, and optimism, which will move you to wonder if whether at all there are any limitations in life.
-I found a new way to recover from what others might consider a hopeless circumstance: relying on the hope that never abandons you: the hope within your own heart.
-It doesn’t matter who you are, where you come from.
-The ability to triumph begins with you.
-Always.
+I found a new way to recover from what others might consider a hopeless circumstance: relying on the hope that never abandons you.
+The hope within your own heart.
 When you look inside yourself you will realize that nothing is impossible and that miracles do happen.
 You cause them for yourself when you decide to feel joy in spite of your circumstances.